fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Obtained Result: The webapp took us to the view checkings form.

 12)
-Title : Should reset the data.
+Title : Should reset the account creation form when clicking reset.
 Description: We go to the new checkings form type data in the names input and then reset.
 Date: 08/03/2022
 Functionality: Reset the new checkings form.